Liz-Adhiambo/week2-AngularIp/README.md

 This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories.

+This is the link To the web Application https://liz2222.github.io/week2-AngularIp/
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.